 FAQ

-Why is my crust so hard?
+Why is my crust hard to cut through?

-Why is my chocolate mousse soupy?
+Why didn’t my chocolate mousse set?

 This can be from over-mixing.
 Gently fold until just combined – if you mix too harshly or too much, the air will deflate.
 Additionally, ensure the crust is completely cold before adding the mousse and make sure you are giving the pie ample time to set.